 LPW entered The Sunday Times Lloyds SME Export Track 100 2017, debuting at No 29, and the Northern Tech 100 2017 league table at No 28.
 In 2016, the company was included in the Sunday Times Tech Track 100 and was awarded the prestigious Queen’s Award for Enterprise in International Trade.

-Through continuous customer-focused research and development investment, LPW has developed a comprehensive range of products and services, including the development of new metal powder alloys, and of PowderLife, an innovative suite of hardware and software systems that strictly controls risk in critical manufacturing processes for industries including aerospace, automotive, biomedical and energy.
+Through continuous customer-focused research and development investment, LPW has developed a comprehensive range of products and services, including the development of new metal powder alloys, and of PowderLife, an innovative suite of hardware and software systems that strictly controls risk in critical manufacturing processes for industries including aerospace, transportation, biomedical and energy.

 Established in 2013, the SiG programme is endorsed by Airbus, BAE Systems, Boeing, Bombardier, GE, GKN, Leonardo, Lockheed Martin, MBDA, Rolls-Royce, Safran and Thales.
 To date suppliers on the SiG programme have secured around £2 billion in contracts and around 3,000 jobs.